Curator's Notes, Publications, & Reviews Thank You for visiting the Wilhelm Gustloff Museum

 Hamburg - 634 feet long, 72.5 feet wide - Around 10,000 on board during March 5th, 1945 voyage.

 A total of 10,582 seems completely accurate and reasonable based on my research.
+Based on the numbers, it would not surprise me if she was carrying closer to 12,000 that day.
 We will never know the true number of those who went down on the Wilhelm Gustloff.
 All we can do is continue to remember the sinking and those who survived.
 For the nameless who perished, we can pass her story down through generations so their so the memory of the tragedy does not die as they did.

 One of the most beneficial parts of this former website was its key players gallery, which was essentially an encyclopedia on the Gustloff.
 I am proud that we are able to preserve Dave's research and that it can be continued to be shared here.
 Click on each life ring to open the PDF.